-Always double-check if you’ve tightly sealed everything, but don’t be too aggressive when you’re putting your vaporizer together.
+Double-check if you’ve tightly sealed everything, but don’t be too aggressive when putting your vaporizer together.
 If you tighten your vaporizer too much, you risk damaging the more sensitive parts like the O-rings.
 Firm yet gentle is the way to go.

 Clean the Chimney

-If there’s vape juice inside the chimney (the small tube that goes through the tank and into the mouthpiece), you’ll likely hear a lot of gurgling sounds and experience vape juice spitting.
+If there’s vape juice inside the chimney (the small tube that goes through the tank and into the mouthpiece), you’ll likely hear many gurgling sounds and experience vape juice spitting.

 It’s an easy fix.
-All you need is a little bit of a paper towel to soak in the excess juice.
+You only need a little paper towel to soak in the excess juice.
 Leave the chimney to air dry, then try vaping again.
 You should have a smooth and uninterrupted vaping experience.

 Check for Cracks

 If any part of your vaporizer is cracked, bent, or otherwise broken, you’ll see quite a lot of leaking.
-Even the smallest crack in the tank can let through a lot of vape juice.
+Even the most minor crack in the tank can let through a lot of vape juice.

 So, check your device thoroughly.
 See whether the O-rings have been damaged or bent, inspect the tank, and check out the airflow hole.
 If any part is cracked, all you need to do is replace it to fix the issue.